-11.2 The External Examiner's report should be submitted through Microsoft forms to Student Services Development (Academic Processes), who will then arrange for the fee due to be paid.
+11.2 The External Examiner's report should be submitted through Microsoft forms to Registry and Academic Affaris, Quality and Student Management Systems Team, who will then arrange for the fee due to be paid.

-11.3 Student Service Development (Academic Processes) will forward copies of the report to the Head of School (for action).
+11.3 Registry and Academic Affairs, Quality and Student Management Team will forward copies of the report to the Head of School (for action).